-We are a registered charity, governed by a Board of Trustees from academic, corporate, and public sector communities.
+Our foundation is a registered federal non-profit corporation in Canada, and is governed by a Board of Trustees comprising of members from academic, corporate, and public sector communities.

-The first fundraising campaign, led by Sir William Mulock, then Chancellor of the University of Toronto, raised nearly half a million dollars, a considerable sum at the time, from individual and corporate donations.
-A bequest in 1948 from the estate of Kate E. Taylor of Toronto added to the endowment, now worth $4.6million.
+Our journey began with a fundraising campaign in 1925 led by Sir William Mulock, Chancellor of the University of Toronto, which raised $500,000 from individual and corporate donors to establish an endowment.
+This was further supplemented by a significant bequest in 1948 from the estate of Kate E. Taylor of Toronto.